Tom Hickathrift: Life and adventures

 Various stories of his exploits have grown up.
 In one version he is fabled to have been a simple labourer at the time of the Norman Conquest and to have killed a giant in the marsh at Tilney, Norfolk armed only with an axle-tree stuck into a cartwheel.
 When his makeshift weapon broke he grabbed a "lusty rawboned miller" and used him as a weapon instead.
 This exploit earned him the governorship of Thanet.
-At the church in Walpole St Peter there is a depression in the ground, where it is said a cannonball landed after he threw it to scare away the devil (in this version Tom is a giant).
+At St Peter's Church in Walpole St Peter there is a depression in the ground, where it is said a cannonball landed after he threw it to scare away the devil (in this version Tom is a giant).

-In the fairy tale as told by Joseph Jacobs, Tom lived in marsh of the Isle of Ely and although initially lazy and gluttonous, he was prodigiously tall and it soon became apparent that he had the strength of twenty men.
+In the fairy tale as told by Joseph Jacobs, Tom lived in one of the marshes of the Isle of Ely and although initially lazy and gluttonous, he was prodigiously tall and it soon became apparent that he had the strength of twenty men.
 Various proofs of his strength are given: he carried twenty hundredweight of straw and a tree as if they weighed nothing, kicked a football so far that nobody could find it and turned the tables on four men who tried to rob him.
 He eventually got a job carting beer in Wisbech, but the long journey tired him, so one day he cut across the land of the Wisbech Giant.
 The giant took this badly and fetched his club to beat Tom, but at this point Tom took the axletree and cartwheel and fought the giant.
 After a furious battle the giant was killed.
 Tom took his land and was from then on held in esteem by the people of the area.

-Jacobs cites his source as the chapbook in the Pepysian Library from around 1660, edited by G. L. Gomme.
-Gomme's introduction states that there was evidence that an axle-tree and cartwheel had figured on a stone tomb in Tilney churchyard and local accounts associated these with a man named Hickifric who had withstood the tyranny of the lord of the manor.
+Jacobs cites his source as the chapbook, edited by G. L. Gomme, in the Pepys Library from around 1660.
+Gomme's introduction states that there was evidence that an axle-tree and cartwheel had figured on a stone tomb in Tilney All Saints churchyard and local accounts associated these with a man named Hickifric who had withstood the tyranny of the lord of the manor.